KinveyApps/KinveyConfReg/README.md

  * header.png (header image, 1024 x 72)
  * body.png (background image, 1024 x 672)

+The "Industry" and "Job Role" data that we populate in the console will be used by ConfReg app to populate Industry and Job Role dropdowns in the app.

 This sample application is designed for iOS 5+, and uses storyboards and ARC.

 ## License